Frequently Asked Questions

 What is Credit by Exam?

 Arlington Public Schools allows students with the ability to comprehend and communicate in languages other than English to earn high school credits through selected world language tests.
-Credit-by-Exam measures students’ foreign language proficiency in order to award up to four high school foreign language credits.
+Credit-by-Exam measures students’ foreign language proficiency in order to award up to three high school foreign language credits.
 We use nationally-normed tests such as STAMP, AAPPL, OPI, and the WPT for most languages.
-There is also a Memorandum of Understanding (MOU) between Arlington Public Schools (APS) and Fairfax County Public Schools (FCPS) for a few languages not offered through the nationally-normed exams.
-All exams and scoring rubrics through FCPS are the property of FCPS and are used by APS under the terms of the MOU.

 How does participating in the credit by exam help students?